curateteaching/digitalpedagogy/keywords/language_learning.md

 students to help and correct each other’s errors.
 An additional benefit of wikis is that students can discuss their project, and its structure and organization by leaving posts in the discussion board feature on the wiki.

+REBECCA: This annotation provides good details on the mechanics of this assignment but can you tie it back to the importance of this artifact?
+Why is this a good example of digital pedagogy?

 ### Telecollaboration
 ![screenshot](images/language_learning-telecollaboration.png)